Credentialism and degree inflation

-Credentialism and degree inflation refers to processes that result in an inflation of demand for educational qualifications, and the devaluation of these educational qualifications.
+Credentialism and degree inflation are processes that result in an inflation of demand for educational qualifications, and the devaluation of these educational qualifications.

 Credentialism or professionalization is the growing protection of professions in modern societies by demanding formal qualifications or certifications.

-Credential inflation, also called degree inflation, academic inflation, and credential creep, is the devaluation of educational or academic credentials over time, and a corresponding decrease in the expected advantage given a degree holder in the job market, due to an excess of higher educated people who compete for too few jobs that require these degrees.
+Degree inflation, also called credential inflation, academic inflation, and credential creep, is the devaluation of educational or academic credentials over time, and a corresponding decrease in the expected advantage given a degree holder in the job market, due to an excess of higher educated people who compete for too few jobs that require these degrees.
 It has also led to grade inflation, a trend to award higher grades for accomplishment of the same quality.

 Credentialism and professionalization

 Credentialism is a reliance on formal qualifications or certifications to determine whether someone is permitted to undertake a task, speak as an "expert" or work in a certain field.
 It has also been defined as "excessive reliance on credentials, especially academic degrees, in determining hiring or promotion policies."

 Professionalization is the social process by which any trade or occupation is transformed into a true "profession of the highest integrity and competence".
 This process tends to involve establishing acceptable qualifications, a professional body or association to oversee the conduct of members of the profession and some degree of demarcation of the qualified from unqualified amateurs.
 This creates "a hierarchical divide between the knowledge-authorities in the professions and a deferential citizenry."
 This demarcation is often termed "occupational closure", as it means that the profession then becomes closed to entry from outsiders, amateurs and the unqualified: a stratified occupation "defined by professional demarcation and grade".

 The institutionalizing of professional education has resulted in fewer and fewer opportunities for young people to work their way up by "learning on the job".
 Academic inflation leads employers to put more faith into certificates and diplomas awarded on the basis of other people's assessments.